disneystreaming/pg2k4j/README.md

 ### Benefits Over Existing Solutions

 Before writing pg2k4j, we explored existing solutions.
 We used [pg2kinesis](https://github.com/handshake/pg2kinesis) but found that this implementation simply couldn't keep up with the write throughput that we required.
-The reason is that library is written in Python, while pg2k4j is written in Java.
-Java's speed advantage over Python is due its native integration with [Amazon's Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html).
-In order to achieve high write throughputs to Kinesis it's essential to use the KPL, and in order to use the KPL, your producer code must be written in a JVM language so that it can interface with the KPL.
-This is why we wrote pg2k4j in Java and how it manages to keep up with write throughputs of over 1 million records per minute.
+As a JVM app, pg2k4j can natively integrate with [Amazon's
+Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) allowing it to achieve write speeds of over
+1 million records per minute.

 ### How it Works